How to Present a Concise Gospel Message

 Father God, I now realize that you are the only one who can fill the hole in my soul.
 Thank you for sending your only son to make the only way for me to be reconciled to you.
 I confess my sin of going my own way.
 I thank you for forgiving me and setting me free.
 I confess that Jesus is risen from the dead, and I surrender to his lordship.
 Holy Spirit, thank you for coming into my life.
 I ask you to fill me up and teach me everything I need to know about God and his Word.
 I give myself to you.
 Use me as you see fit to help others and spread the Good News.
 Amen.

-People try to get around guilt and shame by denying their validity.
-Many insist that laws and social mores are man-made constructs which can be dispensed with and need not control our lives.
+People try to get around guilt and shame by denying their existence.
+Many insist that laws and social mores are man-made constructs, which can be dispensed with and need not control our lives.
 Why should sex be limited to one person who is our lawful spouse?
 Who said that drunkenness and drug abuse is wrong?
-We should be free to do as we please.
-Who said that homosexuality and transgenderism is prohibited?
-If we can eliminate the commandment, we can eliminate the guilt and shame, right?
-Wrong.
+We should be free to do as we please, right?
+Who said that homosexuality and transgenderism is wrong?
+The thinking is that if we can eliminate the commandment, we can eliminate the guilt and shame, but this is wrong thinking.

-The gospel reveals that God provided a way out for us.
-It is free to those who believe and receive it, but came at great cost to God.
+The gospel is free to those who believe and receive it, but came at great cost to God.
 When Jesus submitted himself to die on the cross, the Bible says that all our guilt and shame came upon him.
-Don’t try to tell Jesus that those two things are mere social constructs.

 For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.
 2 Corinthians 5:21 (ESV)